domvwt/domvwt.github.io/index.markdown

 layout: home
 ---

-*Dominic is an experienced Data Science project lead working in the UK financial sector.*
+*Dom is a Data Science project lead working in the UK financial sector.*
 *His interests include ML engineering, time series analysis, and using creative visual* *design to engage and enhance cognition.*